strangerstudios/pmpro-pay-by-check/readme.txt

 1. Change the Payment Settings back to use your gateway of choice.
 Behind the scenes the Pay by Check settings are still stored.

 == Changelog ==
+= .4 =
+* Added ability to set certain levels to be check only.
+* Added filters to easily change language from "check" to "wire transfer" etc.
+* When renewing by check, existing members will still have access through the end of their pay period even if the new orders is status pending.

 = .3.1 =
 * Hiding the payment option radio buttons on the review page when using PayPal Express/Standard/etc.